10 February - 17 March 2021

 Grant amount: 1 850 000 SEK per year

-Budgetary framework: Up to seven grants may be awarded, including one within infection and antibiotics.
+Budgetary framework: Up to three grants may be funded under the call.

 - You will need to have a data management plan Opens in new window. for data generated within the research we award funds for.
 You must not send the plan to us, but according to our general grant terms and conditions, your administrating organisation must confirm that a data management plan will be in place when you start your project or equivalent, and also that the plan will be maintained.